1983 World Masters Athletics Championships

 since the WAVA by-laws had been amended at the 1981 Championships to suspend relays in 1983.

 Controversy

 Funding for this Championships from the Puerto Rico Commonwealth was withheld by Governor Carlos Romero Barcelo, a political rival of Mayor Padilla, ostensibly over concerns of South Africa participation due to the apartheid policy of the South African government at that time.

 South African athletes were officially banned from this Championships by the Puerto Rican government, despite the IAAF constitution that prohibits discrimination because of national origin.

 Many proceedings of the Championships were poorly organized, partly as a consequence of this political dispute.

 About 30 of the 178 registered South African athletes eventually competed despite the ban, but they were listed under "alternate" countries, as was done at the 1981 Championships in Christchurch.

-Results
+World Records

 Past Championships results are archived at WMA.